coolsyn2000/Computational-Imaging-Simulations-for-Beginners/README.md

 # Pyoptics
-An python library for optical diffraction simulation
+A simple and easy-modified python library for optical diffraction simulation

 define optical path with `class OpticsLayer` and build system with `class OpticsSystem`